-Personal or corporate name of Director Personal or corporate name of direct shareholder % of shares carrying voting rights % of voting rights through financial instruments % of total voting rights % voting rights that can be transmitted through financial instruments MR. JORGE COSMEN MENÉNDEZ- CASTAÑEDO QUINTORGE, S.L.
+Personal or corporate name of Director Personal or corporate name of direct shareholder % of shares carrying voting rights % of voting rights through financial instruments % voting rights that can be transmitted through financial instruments MR. JORGE COSMEN MENÉNDEZ- CASTAÑEDO QUINTORGE, S.L.
 0.00 0.00 0.00 0.00

-By 31 of December 2018 the directors of Bankia held the following shares of the Entity:
+By 31 of December 2019 the directors of Bankia held the following shares of the Entity: